-CEO (NICK HAMPTON)

-Sharpen the focus on our customers and key categories

-- Create best-in-class solutions selling capability across the three platforms of sweetening, mouthfeel and fortification - Develop prioritised investment and execution plans in our key markets

-- Double-digit revenue growth across all regions in Food & Beverage Solutions - Maintained strong connection with key customers - Value of wins from new business pipeline increased by 23% - Opened new Customer Innovation and Collaboration Centres in Dubai and Chile

-Accelerate portfolio development: innovation, partnerships, strategy development and M&A readiness

-- Bring new products and solutions to market faster - Successfully integrate acquisitions - Expand our portfolio and strengthen platforms - Develop M&A pipeline and drive opportunities to conclusion

-- New Products revenue increased by 35% (products launched from innovation pipeline in the last seven years) - 10 New Products and over 30 stevia sweetener solutions launched from innovation pipeline - Integration of stevia and tapioca acquisitions made in the 2021 financial year progressing well - Agreement to acquire Quantum Hi-Tech (Guangdong) Biological Co., Ltd, a leading fibre business in China
+CEO (NICK HAMPTON) Sharpen the focus on our customers and key categories OBJECTIVE(S): Create best-in-class solutions selling capability across the three platforms of sweetening, mouthfeel and fortification Develop prioritised investment and execution plans in our key markets Accelerate portfolio development: innovation, partnerships, strategy development and M&A readiness OBJECTIVE(S): Bring new products and solutions to market faster Successfully integrate acquisitions Expand our portfolio and strengthen platforms Develop M&amp;A pipeline and drive opportunities KEY ACHIEVEMENT(S): Double-digit revenue growth across all regions in Food &amp; Beverage Solutions Maintained strong connection with key customers Value of wins from new business pipeline increased by 23% Opened new Customer Innovation and Collaboration Centres in Dubai and Chile OUTCOME: Collocation Control Contr to conclusion KEY ACHIEVEMENT(S): New Products revenue increased by 35% (products launched from innovation pipeline in the last seven years) 10 New Products and over 30 stevia sweetener solutions launched from innovation pipeline Integration of stevia and tapioca acquisitions made in the 2021 financial uncertain provided and tapioca OUTCOME: 🔗 🔗 🔗 🤗 Agreement to acquire Quantum Hi-Tech (Guangdong) Biological Co., Ltd, a leading fibre business in China OUTCOME: 🔗 🔗 🏈 🏈

-Simplify the business and deliver productivity improvements

-- Execute separation of Group into two standalone companies - Increase investment in new Tate & Lyle to lay foundations for future growth - Create a culture of continuous improvement - Reducing costs and increasing productivity

-- Delivered major strategic milestone by successfully executing complex separation of business into Tate & Lyle and Primient - Projects to build growth capacity underway with total capital expenditure in 2023 financial year expected to be in the £90 million to £100 million range - Productivity programme exceeded target of US\$150 million of benefits over a six-year period ending 31 March 2024 two years ahead of schedule.
-Total benefits since the programme started are US\$158 million - Total operations delivered US\$34 million of benefits during the year of which US\$26 million was realised from projects in our operations and US\$8 million from Selling, General & Administrative savings
+Simplify the OBJECTIVE(S): Culture and OBJECTIVE(S): Governance, including business and - Execute separation of Group into two Further embed purpose within the deliver standalone companies Environmental, Health, organisation productivity Safety and Governance - Increase investment in new Tate & Lyle Launch fresh culture for 'new' Tate & Lyle improvements (ESG) and social purpose to lay foundations for future growth post business separation - Create a culture of continuous improvement Take actions to progress equity, diversity and - Reducing costs and increasing productivity inclusion across the business - Deliver progress on published purpose KEY ACHIEVEMENT(S): targets and commitments - Delivered major strategic milestone by KEY ACHIEVEMENT(S): successfully executing complex separation of business into Tate & Lyle and Primient Developed and championed new purpose Projects to build growth capacity underway of Transforming Lives through the Science with total capital expenditure in 2023 financial of Food to reflect ambition and focus of new year expected to be in the £90 million to £100 Tate & Lyle. - Building agile, ambitious and diverse million range Productivity programme exceeded target of culture with four new behaviours introduced US\$150 million of benefits over a six-year to encourage greater innovation and period ending 31 March 2024 two years experimentation ahead of schedule.
+Total benefits since the New targets established to progress equity, programme started are US\$158 million diversity and inclusion over next eight years Total operations delivered US\$34 million Scope 1 and 2 greenhouse gas emissions 12% of benefits during the year of which US\$26 lower (total operations) from 2019 baseline Eliminated the use of coal in all our operations million was realised from projects in our operations and US\$8 million from Selling, Expanded sustainable agriculture General & Administrative savings programme for stevia in China OUTCOME: Bonus outcome OVERALL OUTCOME: 18/20